-\item Overall, allowing profit-oriented bus and \textsc{am}o\textsc{d} services to compete by adjusting supply can improve profits for both while still benefiting the public and the transport authority.
-Such competition forces bus operators to reduce the frequency of inefficient routes, and allow \textsc{av}s to fill in the gaps of bus coverage.
+\item Overall, allowing profit-oriented bus and AMoD services to compete by adjusting supply can improve profits for both while benefiting the public and the transport authorities.
+Such competition forces bus operators to reduce the frequency of inefficient routes and allow AVs to fill in the gaps in the service coverage.

-\item During the competition, both \textsc{av} and bus redistribute their supplies spatially and temporally.
-For buses, the supply of long-distance sinuous routes is reduced.
-The supply-increased routes are typically short ones crossing the residential areas and connecting directly to the subway station.
-In the temporal dimension, both \textsc{av} and bus concentrate their supplies in the morning and evening peak hours and reduce the supplies in off-peak hours.
+\item During the competition, both AV and buses redistribute their supplies spatially and temporally.
+For buses, the supply of longer sinuous routes is reduced.
+The supply-increased routes are typically the short ones crossing the residential areas and connecting directly to the subway station.
+Temporarily, both AV and buses concentrate their supplies to the morning and evening peak hours and reduce the supplies in off-peak hours.

-\item The competition between \textsc{av} and \textsc{pt} can decrease passengers' travel time but increase their travel cost.
-The generalized travel cost is still reduced when counting the value of time.
+\item The competition between AV and PT can decrease the passengers' travel time but increase their travel costs.
+The generalized travel cost is still reduced considering the value of time.

-\item The competition can polarize people's mode choices: Bus demand decreases while \textsc{av} and walk demands increase.
-People who live near MRT stations convert to walk, and people who live far from MRT stations turn to \textsc{av}.
-Higher-income people tend to change their choices from bus to \textsc{av}, but there is no evidence showing low income-people are forced to walk.
+\item In terms of people's mode choices, bus demand decreases while AV and walking demands increase.
+People who live near MRT stations switch to walking more, and people who live far from MRT stations turn to AV more.
+Higher-income people tend to change their choices from buses to AV, but there is no evidence that low-income people are more likely to walk.

-\item The bus supply adjustment can increase the average bus load and reduce total PCE, which improves both efficiency and sustainability.
-The \textsc{av} supply adjustment shows the opposite effect.
+\item The bus supply reduction and concentration increase the average bus load and reduce total PCE while the AV supply adjustment shows the opposite effect.